 Gabriel: Cheers.
 Have a nice night… Oh, by the way, you’re pregnant.

 Mary: I’m fucking not.
-You calling me fat?
-Cheeky bastard.
+You calling me fat, you cheeky bastard?

-Gabriel: Trust me, you are.
+Gabriel: Trust me, you’re pregnant.
 Your baby will be the son of God, and the Saviour of Mankind.
 You must call him Jesus.

 Mary: Piss off.

 Gabriel: Fine, don’t believe me.
 Good luck explaining that one to your fiancé, ‘Virgin’.

 Narrator: And, with that, the Angel vanished, but not before leaving a delivery note which read: “We tried to delivery your parcel BABY today, but you were out A BITCH, so we left it IN YOUR WOMB LMAO”

 Narrator: The next morning, Joseph got up early for his decorating job, to find Mary at the kitchen table, crying into a bowl of Weetos.

 Mary: I’m… pregnant.

 Joseph: You’re WHAT?!
 How?
 When?
 WHO?!